LBNL-ETA/RMV2.0/README.md

 * Screen smart meter data for commercial customers to identify buildings that are well suited to the automated M&V approach; use this information to target future whole-building projects.
-*  Quantify savings and corresponding at both a building and portfolio level.
+*  Quantify savings at both a building and portfolio level.
 *  Identify potential non-routine events (NRE) in the post-installation period using statistical methodology.